 Physical conditioning and mastery of the basic fundamentals of movement and skills necessary to reduce the risk of injury associated with athletic activity.
 Conditioning activities, games, and resistance exercises will be emphasized.
 This course is intended for intercollegiate athletes who are proficient in the fundamental skills and have knowledge of the basic rules of the competitive sport.
 Instruction is geared toward advanced techniques, strategies, injury prevention, conditioning, and team play.
+Athletic insurance fee is required.
+Repeatable.

-249 COMPETENCIES FOR INTERCOLLEGIATE ATHLETES 2 UNITS
+249 COMPETENCIES FOR INTERCOLLEGIATE ATHLETES

-Prerequisite: Recommendation of Intercollegiate Coach
+INTERCOLLEGIATE ATHLETES 2 UNITS Prerequisite: Recommendation of Intercollegiate

+Coach

 This course is designed to prepare student athletes for intercollegiate competition at both the two and four year level, and to maintain athletic conditioning between seasons.
 It is intended for students who have demonstrated the potential (through performance or interview with respective coach) to succeed in intercollegiate athletics.
 Students will be required to participate in lab hours within the intercollegiate sport of their choice.
-Athletic insurance fee may be required upon enrollment.
-CSU
+Repeatable.
+Athletic insurance fee is required.

-250 INTRODUCTION TO KINESIOLOGY

-C-ID KIN 100
+250 INTRODUCTION TO KINESIOLOGY 3 UNITS C-ID KIN 100